featurevisor/featurevisor/docs/use-cases/remote-configuration.md

 // ]
 ```

-With this evaluated ordered array of payment methods in the runtime, we can now render the list  ofpayment methods in our checkout flow of the application without having to hardcode this list anywhere.
+With this evaluated ordered array of payment methods in the runtime, we can now render the list of payment methods in our checkout flow of the application without having to hardcode this list anywhere.

 ## Overriding variables by rules

 From above example, we can see that all our users will be able to use all the payment methods.

-But what if we want to restrict some payment methods to some users?
-Or have more payment methods as well in certain countries for e.g.?
+But what if we want to restrict some payment methods to some users based in certain countries?

-We can do that by overriding the variables using our rollout [rules](/docs/features/#rules).
+We can do that by overriding the variables via our rollout [rules](/docs/features/#rules).

 Assuming we already have a [segment](/docs/segments) created for targeting users in the Netherlands: